ricsanfre/pi-cluster/docs/_docs/fluxcd.md

 - `spec.path`: Path within GitRepository where the kubernetes manifest files or the kustomize application is located.
 - `spec.targetNamespace`: namespace where all the kuberentes manifest files will be deployed.
 - `spec.interval`: specifies the interval at which the Kustomization runs a a server-side apply dry-run to detect and correct drift inside the cluster.
 - `spec.prune`: It enables/disables garbage collection for a Kustomization.
-See details in [[#Prune resources (Garbage Collection)]]
+See details in [Prune resources (Garbage Collection)](#prune-resources-garbage-collection)
 - `spec.dependsOn`: List of other Kustomization objects the application depends on.
-See details in [[#Dependencies]]
+See details in [Dependencies](#dependencies)
 - `spec.healthChecks` list of Kubernetes resources that are going to be checked to determine the rollout status of the Kustomization.
-See details in [[#Health checks]].
+See details in [Health checks](#health-checks).
 - `spec.postBuild.substituteFrom`: Use a specific ConfigMap/Secret to substitute variables defined in the Kubernetes manifest files.
-See details in [[#Flux Kustomization Templating]]
+See details in [Flux Kustomization Templating](#flux-kustomization-templating)

 #### Prune resources (Garbage Collection)
 Garbage collection means that the Kubernetes objects that were previously applied on the cluster but are missing from the current source revision, are removed from the cluster automatically.